nicolabs/nicolabs.net/_posts/2016-11-13-Migrating-from-Drupal-to-Jekyll.md

 Because of all of this, I will not use the [drafts feature of Jekyll](https://jekyllrb.com/docs/drafts/), or very sparefully.

+As a logical following, articles that were still in draft state and therefore hidden are now going to be live !

 ## Migrating paths

 Beside changing the concept, I'm also changing the platform, moving from self-hosted Drupal to Jekyll on GitHub Pages.